unKNOWN-G/testing/README.md

 There's an additional functionality of Bolding the content in the body.
 This feature can be used by alternatively giving the texts in the mail_body list with normal and bold texts [ "Normal text1", "Bold Text 1", "Normal text 2", "Bold Text 2" ....]
 >**Note:**
->- To input Multiple lines of string use triple quotes.
+>- To input Multiple lines of string, use triple quotes.
->- It is advised to use organisation specific sender_email that (or) gmails that arent created on this device to avoid security issues with google verification.
+>- It is advised to use organization-specific sender_email that (or) gmails that arent created on this device to avoid security issues with google verification.

 ### <a id="email-what">2.
 What Methods Do we have?</a>